-You can introduce your child to the potty, give them praise, give them rewards but at the end of the day it’s all up to your child to do the real work.
+You can introduce your child to the potty, give them praise, and give them rewards but at the end of the day, it’s all up to your child to do the real work.

 Check out the Smart Mom Resources page for some of my favorite mom hacks.